NateWr/luigi/readme.txt

 Further information can be found at themeofthecrop.com.

 == Changelog ==

+= 1.1.4 (2016-11-15) =
+* Add: support new item flag icons in Food and Drink Menu Pro
+* Fix: location-specific phone and contact details in contact cards

 = 1.1.3 (2016-09-09) =
 * Fix critical bugs when recommended plugins not active